 A CVRP Registrant can become qualified to do TSAs by completing the following:

 complete two approved on-line modules Domain 4 Transferable Skills/Employment Analysis and Transferable Skills Analysis offered through CAVEWAS

-pass the oral peer review process by submitting a redacted TSA report either authored or co-authored by the applicant
+pass the oral peer review process by submitting a redacted TSA report either authored or co-authored within the past 2 years by the applicant

 ensure 10 of your submitted/approved CEUs each cycle are in the area of TSA and/or VE field

 ensure to advise your professional liability insurer (as offered through VRAC) know that you are doing TSA work

 maintain your association membership, in good standing with any VRA Canada Society so you can have access to their various training programs as part of one’s professional development

 Once completed and approved, the CVRP registrant will be permitted within the SOP to perform Transferable Skills Analysis or assessments for the purpose of determining suitable alternate employment options or career exploration options, along with the applicable wages for each option.